cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 ### Decoding / Encoding

-I've previously blogged about some JDK 17 improvements to [charset decoding](https://cl4es.github.io/2021/02/23/Faster-Charset-Decoding.html), where I found a way to take advantage of optimizations originally added to optimize [JEP 254](Compact Strings) in a few places - seeing speed-up of 10x or more.
+I've previously blogged about some JDK 17 improvements to [charset decoding](https://cl4es.github.io/2021/02/23/Faster-Charset-Decoding.html), where I used intrinsics originally added to optimize [JEP 254](Compact Strings) in a few places - seeing speed-up of 10x or more.

 But dealing with text is a two-way street.
 When turning some text data into `char`s the Java APIs _decode_ into an internal representation (which since JEP 254 is either ISO-8859-1 or a variant of UTF-16).
 When communicating with the outside world, those `char`s will have to be _encoded_ from the internal representation into whichever character is expected out there.